 Some departments make use of the UT ID card by scanning an individual's card to check them in to an event or a location.
-Other departments may have other use cases for using the UT ID card.
+Other departments may have other cases for using the UT ID card.
 In all of these cases, the department will use a hardware device to obtain the 16-digit number from the card.
-Then, their departmentally-created program will connect with an ITS system to translate that ID card number into usable information, and then store and utilize that information as necessary.
+Then, their departmentally-created program will connect with an ITS system to translate that ID card number into usable information, store and utilize that information as necessary.

 In order to use the UT ID card in this manner, you will need the following: